Desdunes: Religion

-The population practices several types of worship, mainly Catholics, Protestants, and douisants.
+The population practices several types of religion, mainly Catholics, Protestants, and douisants.
 According to the data of the IHSI, there would be 65 peristyles in the commune of Desdunes.
-Protestantism (41%) and Vodun (40%) are the religions most frequently performed according to the actual survey fielded by the GAFE; the Catholic religion is practiced by 17% of the population.
+Protestantism (41%) and Vodun (40%) are the religions most frequently performed according to the actual survey fielded by the GAFE, while the Catholic religion is practiced by only 17% of the population.

 More than 26 temples of all beliefs have been enumerated in the commune.
 These temples are divided into Catholic, Baptist, Adventist, Pentecostal and Jehovah's Witness.